stalniy/casl-aurelia-example/README.md

 au run --watch
 ```

-Now you open http://localhost:9000 where you will see application.
+Now you can open http://localhost:9000 to see application.

 ## Configuration